abhik99/sentiment_analysis_covid19/README.md

 ## Conclusion
-I built a classification model that predicts the sentiment of tweets with an accuracy score of 80%.
+I built a classification model that predicts the sentiment of tweets with an accuracy score of around 60%.